Dumlupınar TSK

+Logo of the Cyprusian Turkish football club Dumlupınar TSK.

 Dumlupınar TSK is a Turkish Cypriot football club based in Famagusta, Northern Cyprus.
 It competes in the KTFF Super Lig, the highest level of league football in Northern Cyprus.
 The club was founded in 1953.

 History

 In 2016, Dumlupınar TSK formed a consortium with NorthernLand, a local construction company.

 Back in 2014, it became the first Turkish Cypriot club to participate in a tournament held in southern part of the island where it fielded it youth teams from the Under-9 to Under-15 categories.